-- Leave Me Alone!: Although a pretty serving girl is willing to sleep with him, the Hound rudely rejects her and grabs the flagon of wine instead.
+- Leave Me Alone!: Although a pretty serving girl is willing to sleep with him, the Hound rudely rejects her (she was being pushy, even though he said no) and grabs the flagon of wine instead.
 Seeing this, Sansa makes a point of going over to speak with Sandor, pointing out that the girl could have made him happy for a little while.
 Sandor says there's only one thing that would make him happy, but refuses to say what it is.

 - In recognition of his valour, Daenerys makes Gendry a Baratheon and Lord of Storms End.
 This makes her look like a benevolent ruler with a desire for reconciliation, and ensures that a once rebel House is ruled by a man who is personally indebted to her.